-It’s not just U-Pack stepping on 129’s Tail.
+It’s not just U-Pack and Savoteur stepping on 129’s Tail.
 Conde Nast’s Traveler has it on its list of “extreme drives,” categorizing it as one of the scariest highways.
 Suspicious of the 318 curves legend, Traveler still acknowledges it’s “a darned twisty road.”
 But these aren’t your run-of-the-mill bends.
 “With monikers like Pearly Gates, Brake or Bust Bend, and Gravity Cavity, you can tell these twists are dead serious.”

 MotorBiscuit calls it one of the most dangerous drives in the country.
 Two lanes, sharp curves, and blind corners will do that to you.
 Reader’s Digest covers the pros and cons of the road succinctly, calling it “one of the most exciting — and dangerous — drives in the country.”